bu-else/2017-notes/README.md

   * Updates
   * Feature requests

-## Feasibility, Requirements, and Use Cases
+## Feasibility, requirements, and use cases

 ### Feasibility